Skip to Content

 Not easily defeated, we walked to Giotto’s Bell Tower (Giotto’s Campanile), one of the four monuments on the Piazza del Duomo.
 The 414 steps to the top were well worth it as the views of Cupola of Brunelleschi must be the best of anywhere in Florence!

-Visiting Florence with kids - Great view of Cupola del Brunelleschi (Brunelleschi's dome) from Giottos Campanile in Firenze, Italy
+Visiting Florence with kids - Great view of Cupola del Brunelleschi (Brunelleschi's dome) from Giotto's Campanile in Florence, Italy.

 We finished our first day with a visit to the Cattedrale di Santa Maria del Fiore.
 Despite a very extravagant exterior, the interior of the Florence Cathedral is surprisingly plain.